Error analysis of the Lie splitting for semilinear wave equations with finite-energy solutions: Introduction

 The frequency cut-off has then to be introduced in the time integration schemes, too (as in the Schrödinger case, see \cite{IgnatSplitting}, \cite{ChoiKoh}, and \cite{ORS}).
-We first analyze a frequency-filtered Lie splitting scheme, see (\ref{LieFilt}).
-We show first-order convergence in $L^2(\R^3) \times \dot H^{-1}(\R^3)$ for data in $\dot H^1(\R^3) \times L^2(\R^3)$.
+We first analyze the frequency-filtered Lie splitting scheme { for $U_n=(u_{n}, v_{n})$ and the wave operator $A(u,v)=(v,\Delta u)$, see \eqref{Defs} and \eqref{LieFilt}.} We show first-order convergence in $L^2(\R^3) \times \dot H^{-1}(\R^3)$ for data in $\dot H^1(\R^3) \times L^2(\R^3)$.
 In contrast to previous works on time discretization of semilinear wave equations in low-regularity regime, such as \cite{Gauckler}, \cite{Averaged} or \cite{KleinGordon}, in our setting there is no uniform spacetime $L^\infty$-bound on the solution $u$ available, since in three dimensions the Sobolev embedding $H^s \hookrightarrow L^\infty$ requires $s>3/2$, but we only assume $\dot H^1$ regularity of $u$.
 Instead, our error analysis is based on discrete-time Strichartz estimates.
-We use ideas from \cite{IgnatSplitting}, \cite{ChoiKoh}, and \cite{ORS}, where a similar analysis was performed in the case of the subcritical semilinear Schrödinger equation.
+We use ideas from \cite{IgnatSplitting}, \cite{ChoiKoh}, and \cite{ORS}, where a similar analysis was performed in the case of the subcritical semilinear Schrödinger equation. {However, because of the change to a second-order problem the analysis differs in many points.}

 We treat the subcritical and energy-critical cases separately, since the latter requires a much more delicate analysis.
 Our convergence result for the subcritical case $\alpha<5$ reads as follows.
 It is proved at the end of Section \ref{SecLie}, see also Remark \ref{RemM}.